I love to read … and my rising first-grader is learning how to read … so lately I’ve been reading books about sharing the love of reading with kids.

-I really couldn’t believe an entire book was dedicated to the power of reading aloud … but “The Enchanted Hour” was eye-opening.
+I really couldn’t believe an entire book was dedicated to the power of reading aloud … but “The Enchanted Hour” was eye-opening (and it’s available in Virginia Western’s Brown Library).
 We know reading with young children is powerful.
 That part was obvious.
 But author Meghan Cox Gurdon cites scientific research and numerous examples illustrating the magic of reading aloud to all ages.
 Examples include reading to folks who are recuperating in the hospital … military families who stay connected by reading books on video … and inspiring community college students by reading aloud in class.

 I wanted to include the entire passage about Jane Fidler, who teaches remedial English for a Maryland community college.
 This is how she got students interested in fiction: